suthiwat-y/ps4-wheels-controller/README.md

-This is an arduino module used to control a specific mobile robot which is currently under development using a PS4 controller.
+This is an arduino module used to control a specific mobile robot which is currently under development using a PS4 controllers.

 `ps4-wheels-controller.ino` is used with Arduino Mega 2560.
 The pin setup is documented below.